Approval Date: February 2, 2018

 Applications involving appeal letters that require Council action are individually considered.
 If NIH staff and the applicant cannot agree on a course of action, the Program Officer will make the appeal letter available to the Advisory Council along with the IC recommendation and any written comments from the SRO or review group.
 The Council may reject the appeal and let the initial review results stand or recommend that the application be re-reviewed by the same SRG or a different SRG.

-NCCAM staff will record all Council funding recommendations.
+NCCIH staff will record all Council funding recommendations.

 D. Administrative Decisions and Actions Following Council

 The Director, NCCIH, may delegate to grants management and program staff the authority to negotiate adjustments in dollars and/or the terms and conditions of grant and cooperative agreement awards recommended by the Council.